Greatest High School Basketball Coaches of All Time

 Bottom line: Few sporting figures in Alaska history have loomed as large as Chuck White, a star athlete for the University of Idaho who was drafted to play in the NBA, NFL and MLB.

 White won a staggering 18 state championships during his coaching career and put high school basketball in Alaska on the national radar, most notably when his 1993 team at East High entered the national rankings thanks to future Duke star and NBA player Trajan Langdon.

 White, who only had one losing season in 45 years as a coach, died in 2019 at 78 years old.

-Note: The source for wins is theNational Federation of State High School Associations (NFHS).
+Note: Only boys basketball coaches were included in these rankings.
+The source for wins is theNational Federation of State High School Associations (NFHS).
 All win totals are current through Dec.
 10, 2021.

 29. Richard Warren

 Win percentage: 68.7%

 Schools: Sullivan (Tennessee) High School, Sullivan Central (Tenn.)
 HIgh School